 The Center for Prevention of Progression cares for patients diagnosed with – or at high risk for – precursor conditions of hematologic malignancies, including:

 In CHIP, some blood-forming stem cells acquire leukemia-associated mutations and contribute more than their share to blood cell development.
-Individuals with CHIP don't have symptoms or obvious abnormalities in their blood counts, but Dana-Farber research has shown CHIP to be associated with 10-fold increased risk for blood cancers such as acute myeloid leukemia (AML), myelodysplastic syndromes (MDS) and myeloproliferative neoplasms (MPNs).
+Individuals with CHIP don't have symptoms or obvious abnormalities in their blood counts, but Dana-Farber research has shown CHIP to have an increased risk for blood cancers such as acute myeloid leukemia (AML), myelodysplastic syndromes (MDS) and myeloproliferative neoplasms (MPNs).
 The rate of transformation from CHIP to blood cancers is around 1% per year.